TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

 time per record, but here it's not possible.

+.. _columns-select-data-format:

 Data format of "select" elements
 """"""""""""""""""""""""""""""""

 Since the "select" element allows to store references to multiple elements we might want to look at how these references are stored internally.
-The principle is the same as with the "group" type (see below).
+The principle is the same as with the :ref:`"group" type <columns-group-data>`.